Introduction to Polymorphism

-Or in other words, if a child class provides the implementation of the method that has been declared by its parent class, it is called method overriding.
+Or in other words, if a child class provides the implementation of the method that its parent class has declared, it is called method overriding.
 Certain things to remember in method overriding are:

 - The method must have the same name as one mentioned in the parent class

 - The method must also have the same parameter as one mentioned in the parent class.

 - There must be the inheritance, that is, the IS-A relationship.